What were you looking for professionally when you applied for a role on Crossover?

 I worked for a company that grew from $500 million to $6 billion, then we were acquired by Xerox.
-I spent 20 years there, then spent some time with a company that split from Xerox.
+I spent 20 years there, then spent time with a company that split from Xerox.
 Now I’m an SVP of Finance at Trilogy (one of Crossover’s clients), focusing on the Order to Cash area.

 When you look into the details of the systems and methodologies used by Trilogy, they’re not necessary brand new, but they’ve been taken and fine tuned in such an advanced way.
 At Xerox, I worked with Lean Six Sigma Black Belts.
 At Trilogy, we’re using many of the same concepts but applying them in much more efficient ways.
 Everything is dashboard-based here, making it easy to identify blockers, manage staff, give feedback, and analyze productivity.

-One great thing about Trilogy (and Crossover) is that we have a really strong engineering DNA, and one of the benefits of that is that our teams do a good job of documenting playbooks.
+One great thing about Trilogy (and Crossover) is that we have a really strong engineering DNA, and one of the benefits of is that teams do a good job of documenting playbooks.
 As a finance person, it’s nice to have a playbook that we’re constantly evaluated against and improving.

 What are you learning at Trilogy?